raleel/mythras-srd/0002_Characters.md

 ### Initiative

 The moment at which someone reacts in combat is governed by Initiative.
 Initiative acts as a modifier to Initiative rolls; the higher the Initiative, the faster one responds in a combat situation, determining when you can act.
 Further factors – armor for example – modify it.
-The Combat chapter goes into more detail on how Initiative is used .
+The Combat chapter goes into more detail on how Initiative is used.

 Initiative is the average of the DEX and INT Characteristics.